*Entries for 2019 will open shortly*

 There is a set race route which you MUST follow, but there is very minimal signage along

 the route.
 You instead navigate the route using either the downloadable

 route info points, or the GPX route data (see 'Points to Remember Before

 Entering' below.)
-It's sort of inbetween and orienterring event and a normal race.
+It's sort of inbetween an orienterring event and a normal race.

-But don't worry, as long as you pay close attention at some key crossing points
+But don't worry, as long as you pay close attention at a few key crossing points

 Is it a timed event?